-We have what's known as a temperate climate.
+We have what's known as a temperate climate, which saves us from the extreme temperature differences you see in many other parts of Canada.
+During the summer months, the temperature can go from cool to warm with an average of 20 degrees Celsius in July.
 Winters here are generally mild with an average temperature of 0 degrees Celsius.

 To try your hand at weather forecasting, here are some traditional folk methods used to predict our weather: